What's in the SNP's manifesto?

 Video

-The Scottish National party has set out an agenda to "escape Brexit" and is calling for a second independence referendum.
+The party sets out an agenda to "escape Brexit" and is calling for a second independence referendum.

-Nicola Sturgeon also detailed what the party would be seeking in return for its support at Westminster in the event of a hung parliament.

 -